Tyler School of Art

 The Tyler School of Art also offers:

-Please see Tyler School of Art, Division of Architecture and Environmental Design for additional degree programs offered in Architecture, Landscape Architecture and Horticulture, and Planning and Community Development.
+Please see Tyler School of Art, Division of Architecture and Environmental Design for additional degree programs offered in Architecture, Landscape Architecture, Horticulture, and Community Development.

 Stella Elkins Tyler donated her estate to Temple University in the early 1930s.
 With an interest in progressive education and a deep appreciation of her mentor, the sculptor Boris Blai, Mrs. Tyler offered her estate with the expressed wish that, through Boris Blai, it would become an environment for the advancement of the fine arts, scholarly study in the arts, and individual creativity.